grempe/grempe.github.io/_posts/2016/2016-01-11-yubikey-gnupg-2-1-and-ssh.md

 ssh-rsa AAAAB3Nza+MY_LONG_SSH_PUB_KEY cardno:000600000000
 ```

-Grab the last line starting with `ssh-rsa` and paste
+Copy the line starting with `ssh-rsa` and paste
-that into the `authorized_keys` file on the remote machine you want to SSH to.
+that into the `~/.ssh/authorized_keys` file on the remote machine you want to SSH to.
-This should be one long line and should contain no line breaks.
+This should paste as a single long line with no line breaks.

 [Here is what the docs say](https://gnupg.org/faq/whats-new-in-2.1.html){:target="_blank"}
 about the behavior of `gpg-agent` in the context of SSH.
 This is important to understand.
-The `gpg-agent` must be running for SSH using GnuPG + Yubikey to work.
+The `gpg-agent` must already be running for SSH using GnuPG + Yubikey to work.

 > Auto-start of the gpg-agent : If the option --enable-ssh-support is used the auto-start mechanism does not work because ssh does not know about this mechanism.
 Instead it is required that the environment variable SSH_AUTH_SOCK is set to the S.gpg-agent.ssh socket in the GnuPG home directory.
 Further gpg-agent must be started: Either by using a GnuPG command which implicitly starts gpg-agent or by using gpgconf --launch gpg-agent to explicitly start it if not yet done.

+## Ensure gpg-agent is running

+Since `gpg-agent` must be running before you can use your Yubikey for SSH you can
+get it running with a `gpg2 --card-status` command.
+This should auto start
+the `gpg-agent`.

+You can confirm its running with `ps aux | grep gpg-agent | grep -v grep`

 ## Done?